Parameter estimation from an Ornstein-Uhlenbeck process with measurement noise: Parameter Fitting with added Multiplicative Noise

+Despite the previous results, it is possible to distinguish multiplicative noise from the signal under certain conditions.
+Most measurements will have a mixture of both types of noise, and we found that if the ratio of multiplicative to thermal noise is known, then it is possible to estimate both the thermal and multiplicative noise.
+In the following, we assume we know the thermal to multiplicative noise ratio.
+We define the ratio of thermal to multiplicative noise as, $E[x^2_i] \sigma^2_M/ \sigma^2_N$.
+Since the variance of the multiplicative noise is not constant and is signal-dependent, we use the expectation of the signal's variance in the following.

-From these results it is clear that to separate mixed noise (thermal and multiplicative) from the OU signal, we require additional information.
-In the following, we assume that we know that ratio of thermal to multiplicative noise.
-One can imagine experimental scenarios, where one can determine thermal noise and multiplicative noise independently and from that establish its ratio.
-Often multiplicative noise gets introduced by counting processes (Poisson distributions whose variance is equal to the mean) whereas thermal noise could be introduced by noisy amplifiers.
-In functional magnetic resonance neuroimaging, for example, it is possible to determine this ratio using a dynamic phantom \cite{KUMAR2021117584}.
+Here we imagine experimental scenarios where one can determine thermal noise and multiplicative noise independently and, from that, establish their ratio.
+Often, multiplicative noise gets introduced by counting processes (Poisson distributions whose variance is equal to the mean), whereas thermal noise could be introduced by noisy amplifiers.
+In functional magnetic resonance neuroimaging, for example, it is possible to determine this ratio using a dynamic fMRI phantom \cite{KUMAR2021117584}.

 We now investigate under what circumstances the fitting algorithm can resolve the signal from thermal and multiplicative noise.
-From our previous findings we expect that there will be a transition point since pure multiplicative noise cannot be separated, whereas thermal noise is easily separated.
-Indeed, when we vary the multiplicative to thermal noise ratio, we observe a plateau and transition ratio as illustrated in figure \ref{amp_est}.
+From our previous findings, we expect that there will be a transition point since pure multiplicative noise cannot be separated, whereas thermal noise can be easily separated.
+Indeed, when we vary the multiplicative to thermal noise ratio, we observe a plateau and transition ratio as illustrated in Fig. \ref{amp_est}.